ToolJet/ToolJet/docs/docs/workflows/results.md

 ---
 id: results
-title: Configuring Results
+title: Configuring Response
 ---

 Users have the flexibility to customize the results returned by workflows.
-The **Result** node enables configuration of your output through JavaScript code.
+The **Response** node enables configuration of your output through JavaScript code.
+Each workflow can have multiple response nodes.

 ## Return Data from a Single Node
 Consider a workflow that integrates product data (from the *products* node) with sales data (from the *sales* node) via a JavaScript operation (in the *collatedData* node).